How to change your nameservers

 Changing your nameservers from Porkbun to another DNS host will usually break any Porkbun-hosted services such as web hosting and email.
 Make sure that your new DNS host is set up to answer requests for these services before changing nameservers.

 - Log in.
 You should arrive at the Domain Management screen.
 If you're already logged in, click your username in the top-right corner and select Domain Management.

 - Locate the domain you wish to update.
-Click the drop-down list to the far right of the domain name and locate the "Authoritative Nameservers" field.
+Click the "Details" drop-down list to the far right of the domain name and locate the "Authoritative Nameservers" field.
 Then select "Edit".